-Resolution adopted to establish internal control systems at Board of Directors
+Board of Directors adopts resolution adopted to establish internal control systems

 In recent years, corporate scandals and lack of compliance have become matters of social concern.
 To prevent misconduct, management needs to implement stronger internal control systems.
 Japan's Company Law, which took effect in May 2006, obliges companies to construct internal control systems.

 Complying with Japan's Financial Instruments and Exchange Law